smartface/sf-plugin-netmera/README.md

 ```
 - Congrats you have just done Android configuration.

-*Note:  By post-install scripts, Firebase's Android & iOS libraries/zip will be placed to appropriate paths and specify the its configuration to `config/project.json`*
+*Note:  By post-install scripts, netmera plugins will be placed to appropriate paths and specify the its configuration to `config/project.json`*

 ### API
 For each module api documentation is in separate file.
 Please visit [doc](./doc) folder